ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1a_ContainerRegistry/instructions.md

 - Create a Container Registry namespace

 ## Lab Overview
 IBM Cloud offers numerous cloud resources and services.
 In this hands-on lab, you will create a Lite account on IBM Cloud.
 You can then use your IBM Cloud Lite account, in this course or otherwise, to explore the catalog and provision many cloud services at no charge.
-In this lab you will also create an IBM Cloud Container Registry namespace which you will use in a subsequent lab.
+In this lab you will also create an IBM Cloud Container Registry namespace, which you will use in a subsequent lab.

 ## About IBM Cloud
 The IBM Cloud platform is deployed across data centers around the world.
 It combines platform as a service (PaaS) with infrastructure as a service (IaaS) to provide an integrated experience.
 The platform scales and supports both large enterprise businesses and small development teams and organizations.